CollinsLemeke/Autism-Facial-Emotion-Classification/README.md

 ## Roadmap

-Improvements that could move this from research baseline to something more substantive:
+In the order the results above actually justify:

+1. **Confusion matrix and per-class precision, recall and F1.** The single most valuable addition.
+Aggregate accuracy on a six-class problem with ~12 test images per class cannot show which emotion is failing.
+The published error analysis suggests Surprise/Fear and Delight/Joy; this would confirm it quantitatively
+2. **Cross-validation.** Stratified k-fold over the combined 833 images, reporting mean and standard deviation, replacing a single noisy point estimate
+3. **Set a global seed.** `tf.keras.utils.set_random_seed(42)` before model construction, so runs are comparable
+4. **Add early stopping.** Validation loss bottomed at epoch 24 and rose after. `EarlyStopping(patience=5, restore_best_weights=True)` would capture the better checkpoint automatically
+5. **Replace Flatten with GlobalAveragePooling2D.** Cuts trainable parameters from 16.9M to roughly 133K, which on a 608-image training set is likely to help rather than hurt
-- **Two-stage fine-tuning** — train the classifier head first with VGG16 frozen, then unfreeze the top VGG blocks and fine-tune with a very low learning rate (e.g., 1e-5)
+6. **Two-stage fine-tuning** — train the head frozen, then unfreeze the top VGG blocks at 1e-5
-- **Confusion matrix and per-class F1 reporting** — currently the notebook reports only test accuracy; adding full classification metrics would match the depth of the FER2013 companion project
-- **Modern backbones** — swap VGG16 for ResNet50, EfficientNet-B0, or a vision transformer (ViT) for better feature quality at the same parameter budget
+7. **Modern backbones** — ResNet50, EfficientNet-B0, or a vision transformer at a similar parameter budget
-- **Face detection preprocessing** — MTCNN or MediaPipe to crop tightly around the face before feature extraction
+8. **Face detection preprocessing** — MTCNN or MediaPipe to crop tightly before feature extraction
-- **Test-time augmentation (TTA)** — averaging predictions across augmented views for a small accuracy boost
-- **Grad-CAM visualisation** — show which facial regions the model attends to for each prediction, essential for interpretability in a clinical context
+9. **Grad-CAM visualisation** — show which facial regions drive each prediction, essential for interpretability in a clinical context
-- **Cross-dataset evaluation** — test the model on a neurotypical emotion dataset (FER2013, AffectNet) to quantify how much the specialised training matters
+10. **Cross-dataset evaluation** — test on FER2013 or AffectNet to quantify how much the specialised training actually matters
-- **Class weighting** — if any emotion has materially fewer samples, apply inverse-frequency weighting to the loss
-- **Ensemble with the FER2013 model** — combine predictions from this dataset-specific model with a general-purpose FER model for robustness
-- **Clinical validation study** — collaboration with ASD clinicians to evaluate whether model predictions align with expert judgment
+11. **Clinical validation study** — collaboration with ASD clinicians to evaluate whether predictions align with expert judgment

 ---